igor-petruk/oatbar/book/src/README.md

 ```

 Here `clock` command sends plain text, but `desktop` streams
 structured data in JSON.
-Both are connected to text and selector
+Each is connected to text and enum selector
-widgets. `desktop` ships with `oatbar`, but it is an external tool
+widgets respectively. `oatbar-desktop` ships with `oatbar`, but it is an external tool
-to the bar, as can be your script.
+to a bar, as can be replaced your own script.

+Feel free to run `oatbar-desktop` and investigate it's output. `oatbar` consumes
+[multiple text formats](configuration/command.md#formats) and this data can be
+displayed with minimal configuration on widgets called [blocks](configuration/block.md).

 ## Next Steps